ericnewton/many-lives/README.md

 Here, the function `nextGen` returns a possible error, and the type `changes` does not support that.
 This is reminicient of the very long error messages one used to get with templates in C++.
+That's not great.

-I played around with it a little to tweak performance.
-Once I turned on optimization, changed the allocator, and tuned the HastMap capacities, it got pretty fast.
-But it's written in a pretty low-level way, with hand-written loops, and manual set operations.
+Once the program was working, I played around a little to tweak performance.
+I turned on optimization, changed the allocator, and tuned the HastMap capacities, and it got pretty fast.
+But it's written in a pretty low-level way, with hand-written loops, and manual Set (Map) operations.

 While I was typing this up, I checked, and it looks like arguments passed to functions are immuatable.
-This didn't come up because the code was written for a functional style, so it was never an issue.
-I altered the code to attempt to mutate a parameter and recieved an error message.
+This didn't come up as I was coding because the original design was written for a functional style, so it was never an issue.
+I altered the code to attempt to mutate a parameter and received an error message.
 That's a nice discovery, because the other trappings of functional programming, such as closures, currying, and more complicated higher-order functions are not supported.
 Of course, there are ways to do these things manually.

-Speaking of doing things manually, as you start to wander off into the details of more complicated data structures, such as `HashMap`, you start to see things like the Context parameter, which is starting to look like C++ template traits.
-Or java Interfaces.
-It has functions that need to be provided with arguments like `self` or `This`.
+Speaking of doing things manually, as you start to wander off into the details of more complicated data structures, such as `HashMap`, you can see things like the Context parameter, which is starting to look like C++ template traits.
+Or java interfaces.
+It provides functions that are needed by the datastructure data types and those functions have arguments like `self` or `This`.

-I never had an crash with a null pointer, or for that matter, any other runtime crash, which is that basic premise of Jig.
-Development went about as fast as C++, and would have been faster with some online examples or library documentation.
+I never had an crash with a null pointer, or for that matter, any other runtime crash, which is that basic premise of Zig.
+Development went about as fast as C++, and would have been faster with more online examples or library documentation.

 The compiler could complain more about unused variables, imports and